ms/buildtogether.tech/teams/index.md

 I once heard an anthropologist ask, "How big is a sports team?"
-When people said it depends on the sport, she explained that in fact they all have about half a dozen members.
-Anything larger than that splits into smaller groups: the forwards and backs in rugby, the infield and outfield in baseball, and so on.
+When people said it depends on the sport, she explained that in fact they all have about
+<span i="teams!effective size of">half a dozen members</span>.
+Anything larger
+than that splits into smaller groups: the forwards and backs in rugby, the infield and outfield in baseball, and so on.
 She went on to explain that hunting parties in non-agricultural societies are usually that size as well, as are basic military units around the world (a platoon is two squads of six people).
 Since we can only keep a handful of things in our short-term memory at once (<span x="thinking"/>) that's as big as a team can practically be.

 The same observation applies to software development.
 Three or four people can work tightly on a single piece of code, but when there are more they define some interfaces and develop in parallel.
-Collaborative tools like issue trackers allow groups to coordinate more effectively, but the groups themselves stay the same size.
+Collaborative tools like software portals (<span x="git-solo"/>) help groups coordinate more effectively, but the groups themselves stay the same size.

 Teams of three to five provide a good balance between skills and accountability.
 A team of two may not have enough breadth and background to tackle a large piece of work; more importantly, one or the other person is likely to take a dominant role.
-If you put six people in a team, on the other hand, you may not be able to divide up the work in a way that will keep everyone engaged and busy.
-Teams that size or larger also increase the odds that at least one member will be a hitchhiker, and make scheduling meetings much more difficult.
+If you put six or eight people in a team, on the other hand, you may not be able to divide up the work in a way that will keep everyone engaged and busy.
+Teams that size or larger also increase the odds that at least one member will be a <span i="hitchhiker">hitchhiker</span>, and make scheduling meetings much more difficult.

-Many students prefer to select their teammates, and students with high grades tend to want teammates with a similar profile.  <cite>Post2020</cite> found that matching students by grade led to a small improvement in outcomes, with a larger impact on team grades than on individual ones.
-The same study found that members of self-selected teams were more likely to already have friends on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).
+Many students prefer to <span i="teams!selecting">select</span> their teammates, and students with high grades tend to want teammates with a similar profile.
+<cite>Post2020</cite> found that matching students by grade led to a small
+improvement in outcomes, with a larger impact on team grades than on individual ones.
+The same study found that members of self-selected teams were more likely to already have <span i="teams!effect of having friends on">friends</span> on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).

-One surprising finding is that having students with a range of grades in the same team either has no effect or improves outcomes *for everyone*
+One surprising finding is that having students with <span i="teams!benefits of diverse ability levels">a range of grades</span> in the same team either has no effect or improves outcomes *for everyone*
 <cite>Mosher2013,Donovan2018,Farland2019,Auvinen2020</cite>.
 It's easy to see
 how this benefits teams of weak students: they are likely to get coaching from their stronger teammates.
 One theory for why it also helps stronger students is